MicrosoftDocs/office-developer-lync-evergreen-docs/docs/self-container.md

 <tr class="even">
 <td><p><a href="https://msdn.microsoft.com/en-us/library/office/dn454705">alerts category instance value element</a></p></td>
 <td><p>0</p></td>
 <td><p>This static bound instance contains one or more time periods designated as the working hours of the local user.
-The information is provisioned from the Microsoft Exchange Server as the workingHours information.
+The information is provisioned from the Microsoft Exchange Server as the <strong>workingHours</strong> information.

 The following code example is from a [calendarData category instance value element](https://msdn.microsoft.com/en-us/library/office/dn454705) category instance containing the workingHoursinformation.</p>